luisdelaye/CurSa/README.md

   <img width="720" height="405" src="https://github.com/luisdelaye/CurSa/blob/main/Figure-1-CurSa.jpeg">
 </p>

 Figure 1.
-Mexstrain allows to combine information from Nextstrain and GISAID to make a phylodynamic analysis focused on a single country.
+CurSa allows to combine information from Nextstrain and GISAID to make a phylodynamic analysis focused on a single country.